-Because polycystic ovary syndrome (PCOS) typically affects ovarian function, PCOS and fertility issues often go hand-in-hand.
+Because polycystic ovary syndrome (PCOS) typically affects ovarian function, PCOS and fertility concerns often go hand-in-hand.
 According to the Centers for Disease Control (CDC), PCOS affects approximately 6-12% of women of reproductive age in the United States.

 PCOS and Fertility Supplements

 Certain nutritional supplements may help support fertility among women with PCOS.

 There are nine different forms of inositols, but only two have been studied and shown to help support women with PCOS.
 These two forms are myo-inositol and D-chiro-inositol.
 They’re naturally found in the human body, typically in a ratio of 40:1 (Myo-inositol to D-chiro-inositol).